jailbrek/.github/profile/README.md

 The **Jailbrek Repo** is a **community-driven**, **non-commercial**, and **free** project aimed at providing a centralized platform for distributing tweaks, tools, and packages for jailbroken iOS devices.
 It is maintained entirely by volunteers from the community, ensuring accessibility and transparency for all users.
+By using this repository, you acknowledge that:

 While the repository is considered part of our organizational property, it serves solely to benefit the community.
 We operate without commercial interests, relying on contributions from members and maintainers to keep it active and up-to-date.

+> **Tip**
+> Developers can contact us to request the removal of their software (identification is required).

 ---